Japan guide

 MONEY

-Japan is a cash-based society, as is much of the world still.
-What this means to you is that you cannot rely on your credit card for everything!
+In 2024 Japan is still a cash-based society, but with things like the COVID-19 pandemic the country has made great strides to adopting cashless payments, whether this be credit cards or payment apps on a phone.
+What this means is that you should still not rely on your credit card for everything!
 ALWAYS have cash on you.
 I’ve had friends recommend carrying at least 20,000 yen on them at all times in the big cities.
 I don’t have a rule on how much to carry, but make sure you have enough for any travel and food expenses you may incur until you can get more money.

 The easiest option, but probably not the cheapest, is to take a bunch of your own currency with you and exchange at the airport for yen.
 Currency exchange can be pretty crappy there though.